DOMjudge/domjudge/doc/manual/import.rst

 - the (integer) team ID.
 Must be unique
 - an external ID, e.g. from the ICPC CMS, may be empty
 - the category ID this team belongs to
-- the team name as used in the web inteface
+- the team name as used in the web interface
 - the institution name as used on the scoreboard
 - the institution short name as used in the jury interface and certain exports
 - a country code in form of ISO 3166-1 alpha-3